-Central and South campuses have copy centers, North does not - there, you need to make copies in your department.
+Central has a copy center, North and South do not - there, you need to make copies in your department.
 Ask your administrative assistant for the copy code, or the budget number to use.
 You might ask if there are any limits on use so that you aren't surprised later.